fmorenog/Crowdfunding_ETL/README.md

-**# SQL CHALLENGE**
+**# ETL mini project**

   **Description:**

-      This project uses methods and functions and to list comprehensions to extract, transform, and clean data.
+      This project uses methods and functions to list comprehensions to extract, transform, and clean data.
 Then, you'll pair with a partner to start working on the ETL mini project.

   **Challenge assignment:**